-Many people with OCD know that their obsessions are not realistic or actually “necessary”, but as completing the compulsion is able to provide temporary relief from the obsession, it’s often easier to “play along” rather than fight the thoughts.
+Many people with OCD know that their obsessions are not realistic or actually “necessary”, but since completing the compulsion provides temporary relief from the obsession, it’s often easier to “play along” rather than fight the thoughts.

 Difference Between OCD and Anxiety

 OCD is considered to be a kind of anxiety disorder.
 Anxiety, specifically generalized anxiety disorder (GAD), is characterized by excessive worries about multiple things nearly every day.
 It can cause distress and interfere with daily functioning due to the avoidance and intensity of the worry that often comes with anxiety.

 GAD is also characteristic of multiple different worries, while OCD can be just one worry, as long as the worry is causing distress and requiring compulsions to alleviate it.

 How is OCD Diagnosed?

 To get diagnosed with OCD, you must speak with a registered healthcare provider, such as a medical doctor.
 Your healthcare provider will then rule out any other medical conditions or substances that could be causing your symptoms.

 Once any other factors are ruled out, your healthcare provider will discuss your symptoms and determine if you meet the diagnostic criteria for OCD.